avimehenwal/mydocs/content/webdevelopment/react.md

 * Is it a js framework? or a js library?
 * Components have its own states

+> In React components, code reuse is primarily achieved through composition rather than inheritance.

+How to implement state into component?
+:   There are 2 ways

+    1. `class` component
+    2. Use new `hooks`

 ## How to learn

 * javascript ES6 (Objects, Arrays, Conditionals, Classes, types, async await, Promises, arrow fn, destructuring)